Factbox: Sanctions imposed on Syria

-(Reuters) - Here are details of sanctions already imposed on Syria.
-French Foreign Minister Alain Juppe said on Friday the European Union would freeze the assets of Syria’s central bank from February 27 to stop President Bashar al-Assad’s violent crackdown on the opposition.
+(Reuters) - Here are details of sanctions imposed on Syria as the European Union agreed on Monday to freeze the assets of Syria’s central bank, adding to the pressure on President Bashar al-Assad and his government.

 * EU: - The EU put 13 Syrian officials on its sanctions list on May 17.
 They were subject to asset freezes and travel bans, part of a package of sanctions which included an arms embargo.